Lubin – castle

 Architecture

-The castle at the time of Louis I of Brzeg consisted of an irregular quadrilateral of brick defense walls.
-Their foundation parts were erected from erratic stones and partially worked stones laid on lime mortar.
-At the north – west corner there was a free standing, foursided tower with dimensions of 10.5 x 13 meters, perhaps the oldest element of the castle, erected originally on a natural hill surrounded by wetlands.
-The top of the tower had a crenellation, additionally it had two window openings, probably corresponding to its upper storeys.
-Overall, it probably had three above-ground floors and a basement.
+The castle in the times of Louis I consisted of an irregular quadrangle of brick defensive walls.
+Their foundations were built of erratic stones and partially worked stones laid on lime mortar.
+At the north-west corner there was initially a free-standing, quadrangular tower measuring 10.5 x 13 meters, perhaps the oldest element of the castle, originally erected on a small natural hill surrounded by marshes.
+The tower was prabably topped with a battlement.
+In total, it probably had three above-ground storeys and a ground floor.
+Around the mid-14th century, the approximately 2.5-meter-wide western gap between it and the castle’s perimeter wall was built over to enlarge the living space.

-In the south-eastern corner there was a main house with dimensions of 12.3 x 14.9 meters adjoining the walls.
-Its north-east and north-west walls were added to the perimeter wall.
-The cellar was covered with a barrel vault made of pebbles and brick rubble, bonded with lime mortar.
-In the north-west façade, from the side of the courtyard, there were two entry openings to the basements, covered with semicircular arches.
-Inside, relics of the hypocaustum furnace were discovered, warming the upper rooms with warm air.
+In the south-east corner of the castle courtyard there was a residential house with a basement measuring 12.3 x 14.9 meters.
+Its north-east and north-west walls were added to the castle’s defensive wall, which is why it were thinner than the walls that were part of the defensive perimeter.
+The basement was covered with a barrel vault made of stones and brick rubble bonded with lime mortar.
+In the north-west elevation from the courtyard side, two entrances covered with segmental arches led to the basements.
+Inside there was a hypocaust furnace, which heated the upper residential chambers with warm air.

 Current state